tatsuhiro-t/wslay/README.md

 * Sphinx http://sphinx.pocoo.org/ is used to generate man pages.
 * CUnit http://cunit.sourceforge.net/ is used to build and run the unit tests
+* Nettle http://www.lysator.liu.se/~nisse/nettle/ is used in examples of Wslay

 Building
 --------